andycasey/smhr/README.md

 VERSION HISTORY:
 ----------------
 - The current master branch is python 3.
+- March 5, 2024: starting from 4b7732ceaff1ba1bff9e5c36b891b2c0a8ab03a3, Alex has updated the mean abundances.
+Two important changes: (1) on the stellar parameters tab the average [Fe I,II/H] was previously reported as the median abundance.
+It now shows the mean abundance in parentheses.
+(2) on the review tab and in previous abundance summaries, I had mistakenly applied a weight based on the statistical uncertainty instead of using the straight mean abundance.
+It now uses no weights to calculate the mean.
 - Alex has ported SMHR to python 3 in branch `py38-mpl313`.
 It now uses pyside2 and updated libraries for matplotlib.
 It is also way easier to install, not relying on some obscure libraries that were no longer maintained.
 - The branch `refactor-scatterplot` has an updated and improved GUI (as of Jan 2020).
 These have not been merged into master yet but should be soon.
 - Until Aug 2021, the `master` branch was frozen to a version from about July 2019.